 If Joe is busy — let’s be honest, he probably is — then he can enter a piece of equipment and define its SOPs the next time an employee reports a problem.
 Limble becomes his new way of assigning tasks and tracking progress.
 But because he’s using Limble, a task he has created once can be used as the standard operating procedure from that day forward.

-All Joe has to do to built his SOPs is select a data type (for example, maybe he wants the technician to upload a photo or mark the step done) and write the instruction for that step.
+All Joe has to do to build his SOPs is select a data type (for example, maybe he wants the technician to upload a photo or mark the step done) and write the instruction for that step.
 Joe has all kinds of data types to choose from (which we’ll delve into below).

 Standard operating procedure for routine maintenance

 It turns out Joe is quite busy, so he started building the standard operating procedures for his machinery by entering just a few pieces of equipment into Limble.
-He created a couple of preventive maintenance SOPs for tasks that he knows tends to fall between the cracks.
+He created a couple of preventive maintenance SOPs for tasks that he knows tend to fall between the cracks.
 In this case, Joe’s team should complete each one once a month.